SRGSSR/playsrg-apple/docs/WORKFLOWS.md

 - The what's new App Store release notes are translated on crowdin.com.
   - Sometimes, we need to fix returned lines, points po remove a translated line only for a BU application.
-  - [Prepare an AppStore release](#Prepare-an-AppStore-release) can be rerun to update the AppStore release notes.
+  - [Prepare an App Store release](#prepare-an-app-store-release) can be rerun to update the App Store release notes.
   - We can follow updated translations locally with `make appstore-status`.
 - At least, one AppStore build is uploaded to App Store Connect for this version.
 - The App Store screenshots are updated if needed.